-1. Introduction
+1. INTRODUCTION

-The chain of survival describes the actions linked with an increased likelihood of survival following out-of-hospital cardiac arrest (OHCA).
-The first three of four links in the chain of survival are early recognition and call for help, early cardiopulmonary resuscitation (CPR) and early defibrillation, all of which have potential effects on survival.2-4 Bystanders should activate the emergency medical service system by making an emergency call (119 in Japan) immediately after finding the patient unresponsive or requiring basic life support (BLS).
-A delay in performing an emergency call has been shown to exert a negative impact on outcome following OHCA.
-If cardiopulmonary resuscitation (CPR) is started early by bystanders, the chance of survival is significantly improved.
+The Chain of Survival describes the actions linked with an increased likelihood of survival following out-of-hospital cardiac arrest (OHCA) [1].
+The first three of four links in the Chain of Survival are early recognition and call for help, early cardiopulmonary resuscitation (CPR) and early defibrillation, all of which have potential effects on survival [2,3,4].
+Bystanders should activate the emergency medical service system by making an emergency call (119 in Japan) immediately after finding the patient unresponsive [5] or requiring basic life support (BLS) [6,7].
+A delay in performing an emergency call has been shown to exert a negative impact on outcome following OHCA [2, 8, 9].
+If cardiopulmonary resuscitation (CPR) is started early by bystanders, the chance of survival is significantly improved [3, 4].
+Telephone-assisted instruction of compression-only CPR, which is currently performed by dispatch officers in our regional fire departments, has been recommended to increase the rates of bystander CPR and patient survival [10,11].
+Early defibrillation is becoming possible through the introduction of publicly accessible automated external defibrillators (AEDs) [12].